aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/index.md

 ```bash
 git clone github.com/aragon/osx-plugin-template-hardhat
 ```

 Once you have cloned the repository the first step is to add a `.env` file with your `ALCHEMY_API_KEY`, there is a [`.env.example`](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/.env.example) file you can use as a template.

-This file contains more env variables that you may need throughout the development process, but for getting started you only need to add the `ALCHEMY_API_KEY`.
+This file contains more env variables that you may need throughout the development process, but to get started you only need to add the `ALCHEMY_API_KEY`.

 ```bash
 # INCOMPLETE - PLEASE FILL IN THE MISSING VALUES